Bolivia votes in elections expected to empower the right wing for first time in decades

 After three consecutive presidential terms, as well as a contentious bid for an unprecedented fourth in 2019 that set off popular unrest and led to his ouster, Morales has been barred from this race by Bolivia’s constitutional court.

-His ally-turned-rival, President Luis Arce, withdrew his candidacy for the MAS due to his plummeting popularity and nominated a senior minister, Eduardo del Castillo, as the MAS candidate.
+His ally-turned-rival, President Luis Arce, withdrew from the race due to his plummeting popularity and nominated a senior minister, Eduardo del Castillo, to be candidate for the MAS party.
 Del Castillo was heckled by angry voters Sunday while casting his ballot in Bolivia's conservative business hub of Santa Cruz.

 As the MAS party splintered, Andrónico Rodríguez, the 36-year-old president of the Senate who hails from the same union of coca farmers as Morales, launched his bid.